alt3/cakephp-swagger/README.md

 Use the main section to customize the following options:

-- `noCache`: disable to serve json from cache instead of crawling, defaults to `true`
+- `noCache`: enable to generate new documents on every run instead of serving from cache, defaults to `true`

 ### UI section